-- Messy or too-full closets; put away enough clothes to leave an inch space between each hanging item; keep shelves and drawers organized with just a few items on each
+- Messy or too-full closets.
+Put away enough clothes to leave an inch of space between each hanging item; keep shelves and drawers organized with just a few items on each

-- Stuff on the dryer; utilize hidden storage for laundry detergent, softener, dryer sheets, and the surprises you find in the dryer rather than cluttering the top of your appliances
+- Stuff on the dryer.
+Tuck away laundry detergent, softener, dryer sheets, and the surprises you find in the dryer rather than cluttering the top of your appliances

-- Shared bedrooms; remove a bed and dresser to help buyers envision the bedroom with just one occupant rather than two and prevent looking cramped
+- Shared bedrooms.
+Remove a bed and dresser to a temporary storage unit to help buyers envision the bedroom with just one occupant rather than two and prevent looking cramped.

-- Minimize furniture to make the house or condo look more open and spacious; remove things that are functional but not visually appealing and large pieces that obstruct views and walkways
+- Too much furniture.
+Minimize furniture to make the house or condo look more open and spacious.
+Remove redundant items, things that are functional but not visually appealing, and large pieces that obstruct views and walkways.

 "Don't underestimate the power of Curb Appeal.
 Buyers will judge the home before getting out of the car.
 Make it count!"

-- Trim shrubs: Overgrown shrubs can make a yard look wild and difficult to maintain, while neatly trim shrubs make a yard look contained and under control.
+- Trim shrubs.
+Overgrown shrubs can make a yard look wild and difficult to maintain, while neatly trimmed shrubs make a yard look contained and under control.

 Regardless of the value and quality of your home, if buyers see grime in the shower or cobwebs in the corners, they are going to experience hesitation.
 Invest a weekend in spring cleaning before you list your home, and then maintain it until the sale.
 Consider the following tasks: